Outdoor Sports & Recreation

 Ajo has recently evolved into a haven for outdoor sports and recreation.
 With a limitless expanse of pristine Sonoran Desert on all sides, Ajo serves as a gateway for avid hikers, mountain bikers, bird watchers, environmentalists and star gazers.

 organ pipe national monument

 The sights and sounds of Organ Pipe Cactus National Monument, an International Biosphere Reserve, reveal endless acres of the beautiful Sonoran Desert.
-Twenty-six species of cactus have adapted to heat, exposure to the sun and low moisture levels including the park’s namesake, the giant saguaro.
+Twenty-six species of cactus have adapted to heat, exposure to the sun and low moisture levels including the park’s namesake and the giant saguaro.
 Come to enjoy a scenic drive, developed trail rides, interactive ranger programs, wilderness hikes or a night of camping under the dark skies of the Sonoran Desert.

 cabeza prieta national wildlife rescue